Cuba's Government and Economy

 Communism in Cuba

 The Cuban government is 'stable' but the term is relative, given that it is a communist nation.
-Technically, Cuban citizens are allowed to vote, but given the nation's totalitarian brand of communism, there is little opportunity to exercise this right.
+Technically, Cuban citizens are allowed to vote, but given the nation's current voting systemm, there is little opportunity to exercise this right the way it is in other western countries.

 Since the 1959 revolution, led by Fidel Castro and Che Guevara, Cuba has been a socialist republic.
 The island of less than 12 million people is one of the last remaining socialist countries in the world.
-Though multiple political parties exist in Cuba, the Communist Party of Cuba is the only one allowed to rule.
-It should also be noted that while it is legal for the other political parties to express their ideas, they are not permitted to campaign or conduct any anti-communist activities.
-The Communist Party is dedicated to the creation of a socialist society, but by 2010, even Fidel Castro publicly stated that the communist economic model no longer works for Cuba.
+The Communist Party of Cuba is the only one allowed to rule. and is dedicated to the creation of a socialist society, but by 2010, even Fidel Castro publicly stated that the communist economic model no longer works for Cuba.

 The government in Cuba controls more than 90 percent of the country’s economy, rationing worker’s salaries in exchange for the free healthcare, education, and low cost transportation and housing.
 The housing available to most Cubans, however, is not in good condition.
 In the capital city of Havana, over 1 million housing units are considered substandard.
 By the Cuban government’s own estimation they have around 6,000 houses too few.
 Many Cubans are currently living in shelters.